-Born March 9, 1921, in Canada and moved to Clark County with his family when he was a young child.
+Born in Canada March 9, 1921, Ed moved to Clark County with his family when he was a young child.
 He served in the U.S. Coast Guard during World War II.
 After being discharged from the Coast Guard, he started a construction company and built many homes and several commercial buildings.
-In 1957, Mr. Pietz and Todd McClaskey founded the Red Lion/Thunderbird organization with the opening of the Thunderbird Motor Inn adjacent to Portland's Memorial Coliseum.
+In 1957, Ed formed a partnership with Todd McClaskey and together they founded the Red Lion/Thunderbird organization with the opening of the Thunderbird Motor Inn adjacent to Portland's Memorial Coliseum.

 By the time the Red Lion/Thunderbird chain was sold in 1985, it was the nation's largest independently owned and operated lodging network, with 56 properties in 9 states.
 After the sale of the Red Lion/Thunderbird network, Ed formed and briefly operated Raffles Hotels and Inns.
 After leaving the hospitality industry, Ed began developing commercial and multifamily projects.